Are you looking for help to manage your uterine prolapse?

 2. Pelvic floor safe strength and abdominal exercises

-Use caution when choosing strength and abdominal exercises:
+Use caution when engaging in strength and abdominal exercises:

 - Avoid unsafe abdominal exercises and abdominal exercise machines to minimise downward pressure on your pelvic floor